 The research I conduct includes both behavioral as well as eye-movement monitoring, where the main topics lie at the intersection of mechanisms of Motivated Forgetting as well as associative/relational memory.
-In the future I aim to explore how the mechanisms producing idiosyncratic cognitive attributions of the various forms of Schizotypy are reflected in eye movements.
+I also investigate encoding processes during learning that are reflected in pupil-size fluctuations and how these are related to viewing measures during retrieval in Relational Memory.

 B.A. in Psychology, University of Michigan-Dearborn, 2015